 In the last years a lot of investigations were done to develop active measures to reduce the transmission of structure-borne noise and vibrations.
 All these measures based on the physical principles of vibration compensation, vibration damping or vibration isolation.
 For some of these concepts new actuators based on multifunctional materials were design.
 Applications for these measures were engine mounts, dampers or coupling elements.
 A new field of application for active systems to reduce vibrations are powertrains as they are used in cars, ships or production machines.
 Therefor the different basic concepts of active engine mounts were transmitted into concepts for active couplings used in rotational systems.
 To show the potential of these active measures and investigate their mode of operation to influence torsional vibrations, numerical simulations of powertrains with different active measures were done.
-First experimental results from tests on an experimental (reduced size) powertrain were used to reduce torsional vibrations.
+First experimental results from tests on an experimental (reduced size) powertrain were used to align the numerical models.
+These first investigations have shown the potential for active measures to reduce torsional vibrations.
 Based on these promising results a BMWi founded Project was started in 2011 to develop an active coupling for a powertrain of a ship.
 The paper gives an overview of the project and shows the first numerical and experimental results.